bspeice/speice.io/_posts/2018-12-15-allocation-safety.md

 ```

 **Maybe**: Depending on whether the Vector we were given has space available, we may or may not allocate.
-Especially when dealing with code that you did not author, it's helpful to have a system double-check
+Especially when dealing with code that you did not author, it's difficult to verify that things behave
-that you didn't accidentally introduce an allocation or drop somewhere unintended.
+as you expect them to.

 # Blowing Things Up

-So, how exactly does QADAPT solve these problems? **Whenever an allocation/drop occurs in code marked
+So, how exactly does QADAPT solve these problems? **Whenever an allocation or drop occurs in code marked
 allocation-safe, QADAPT triggers a thread panic.** We don't want to let the program continue as if
 nothing strange happened, *we want things to explode*.

 However, you don't want code to panic in production because of circumstances you didn't predict.
 Just like [`debug_assert!`](https://doc.rust-lang.org/std/macro.debug_assert.html),
-QADAPT will strip out its own code when building in release mode to guarantee no panics and
+**QADAPT will strip out its own code when building in release mode to guarantee no panics and
-no performance impact.
+no performance impact.**

-Finally, there are three ways to have QADAPT check that your code is allocation-free:
+Finally, there are three ways to have QADAPT check that your code will not invoke the allocator:

 ## Using a procedural macro

-Easiest method, marks an entire function as not allocating/drop safe:
+The easiest method, watch an entire function for allocator invocation:

 ```rust
 use qadapt::no_alloc;